TuyaInc/tuyasmart_home_ios_sdk/en/resource/SmartScene.md

 Timer condition:

-Timer conditon's `expr` use a NSDictionry to define the timer, for emample, {timezoneId = "Asia/Shanghai",loops = "0000000",time = "08:00",date = "20180308"}.
+Timer conditon's `expr` use a NSDictionry to define the timer, for emample, {timeZoneId = "Asia/Shanghai",loops = "0000000",time = "08:00",date = "20180308"}.
 The loops represent date from Sunday to Saturday, 1 for validate and 0 for invalidate.

 Device condition: